 Under 200 words.
 Exact dates included.
 Links go to primary sources.

-Grouped by bank/fintech/regulator.
+Grouped by bank, card network, fintech, and regulator.
 Each row includes a client implication line.

 | Date | Type | Item | What it means for clients | Source |